 9. Prioritise safety when meeting

-Once you’re sure you’re ready to meet with someone in real life, it’s important to follow some key rules.
-First, tell someone you trust where you’re going, when, with whom, and when you expect to be home.
-It’s a good idea to agree to a time after the date for your friend to check in on you, or you to check in with them.
+It’s a good idea to agree on a time after the date for your friend to check in on you, or you to check in with them.
 This way, if the date doesn’t go the way you expect, there’ll be someone looking out for you from the get-go.
-If you feel worried about this, you can also turn on location sharing on your phone, so a friend or family member can see where you are.
+If you’re worried about this, you can also turn on location sharing on your phone, so a friend or family member can see where you are.

-If your date offers to pick you up, always say no. It might seem romantic, but ultimately allowing someone to pick you up just means you’re getting into a car with a complete stranger (and in a very different context to getting a taxi).
+If your date offers to pick you up, always say no. It might seem romantic, but ultimately allowing someone to pick you up just means you’re getting into a car with a stranger (and in a very different context to getting a taxi).
 Equally, no matter how well the date went, it’s advisable not to let your date drive or even walk you home.
-Not wanting your date to know where you live might seem a bit paranoid, especially if the date went well, but it’s still better to err on the side of caution and keep your home address private – at least until you’ve met more than once.

 10. Go with your gut

-If you’re experiencing any feelings of discomfort or hesitancy, or something just feels off, don’t ignore it.
-Intuition exists for a reason, and if you feel uneasy about someone, whether you’ve met them in person or not, it’s usually worth trusting your gut feelings.
 Entering into a relationship should feel like a natural, positive decision, and you should never have to convince yourself that the other person is right for you.
 No matter how charming the other person is, and no matter how eager you might be to meet someone, if your gut is telling you things aren’t right, listen.

-If you feel you have good reason to doubt someone, or they’ve made offensive remarks, you might want to consider reporting them.
-Most dating sites and apps have security features that allow you to report problems, or talk to someone in customer service.
 If you think someone is trying to take advantage of you, or you feel harassed or bothered, it’s important to remember that you probably won’t be the only one – and by reporting the other person, you’re doing the whole online dating community a favour.

 Final thoughts…

 Online dating can be fun and exciting, and there are countless couples who have met their partners this way.
-While we certainly don’t want anyone to read this article and be put off online dating, or feel there’s too much risk attached – for most things in life it’s better to be safe than sorry, and online dating is no exception.
+While we certainly don’t want anyone to read this article and be put off online dating, or feel there’s too much risk attached – for most things in life, it’s better to be safe than sorry, and online dating is no exception.